They Will Kill You Logo

 Suggest an update

-Frederic De Frouville was born around 1850 in Virginia.
-His father, Frederick De Frouville, was a French immigrant who became a U.S. citizen in 1848, and his mother, Orsena Bestor, hailed from Harpers Ferry, West Virginia.
-Frederic had familial ties to Aaron Van Camp, a Confederate spy during the Civil War.
+Frederic De Frouville was born around 1850 in Virginia, United States, into a family of mixed American and French heritage.
+His father, also named Frederick De Frouville, was a French national who emigrated to America in the 1840s and became a U.S. citizen in 1848.
+His mother, Orsena Bestor, came from Harpers Ferry, West Virginia, and his extended family included Aaron Van Camp, a Confederate spy during the American Civil War.
+Frederic grew up in a household connected to influential and controversial figures, but despite these connections, his personal and professional life was marked by instability.

-On September 12, 1877, he married Andrea Marie Wolstrup, a Danish immigrant and skilled linguist working as a translator in the Dead Letter Office of the U.S. Post Office.
-Despite warnings from friends about De Frouville's behavior, Andrea proceeded with the marriage.
-The couple faced personal tragedies, including the loss of their child shortly after birth.
+On September 12, 1877, De Frouville married Andrea Marie Wolstrup, a Danish immigrant and skilled linguist who had moved to the United States in 1871.
+Andrea was highly regarded in Washington’s civil service circles and initially worked as a translator in the Dead Letter Office of the U.S. Post Office Department.
+Despite warnings from friends about Frederic’s reckless behavior, she married him and continued working under her maiden name after marriage.
+The couple suffered the loss of their only child shortly after birth, which deepened the strain on their marriage.
+Over the years, Frederic’s drinking escalated, and he became increasingly abusive and violent toward Andrea.

 Like what you're reading?